vinodpandey/vinodpandey-backup.github.io/documentation/git/working-with-remote-branches-bitbucket.md

 #### git pro tips
 ```
+# view logs as one liner
+git log --oneline

 # show check-ins in current branch (compared to develop)
 git cherry -v develop
 # with log